biisal/biisal/README.md

 <!-- About Me Section -->
 ## 🚀 About Me

-- 👨‍💻 I'm a multi-lingual developer proficient in Python, Java, HTML, and Css.
+- 👨‍💻 I'm a multi-lingual developer proficient in Python, Javascript, HTML, and Css.
 - 🌱 My first programming language was C, and I've been passionate about coding ever since.
 - 🔭 I'm constantly exploring new technologies and building exciting projects.
 - 💡 I believe in the power of technology to make the world a better place.